Skip to content

 There are quarterly Board meetings each year where the CEO will present the Group’s current financial position, as well as, at the appropriate time each year, the annual budget for the forthcoming year which will be reviewed and approved by the Board.
 In between these meetings the CEO is in regular contact with the Board, with calls occurring to discuss key specific matters as appropriate.

-Opportunity and Risk
+Opportunity and risk

 The Group’s risk strategy is informed and shaped by an understanding of the risk landscape including a range of significant risks and uncertainties in the external economic, political and regulatory environments.
-This strategy still considers the impact of COVID 19 across the world and the impact it has had on all industries.

-The Board regularly review and identify potential opportunities that will help create and preserve the value of the Group as well as considering any potential risks or issues that may arise which could prevent the continued success of the business.
+The directors regularly review and identify potential opportunities that will help create and preserve the value of the Group as well as considering any potential risks or issues that may arise which could prevent the continued success of the business.

 Remuneration

 Executive remuneration structures incentivise individuals to deliver sustainable performance based on strategic objectives for the Group.
 The approach to performance management provides clarity to employees about how their contribution links to the Group’s ambition and all employees have goals set against different measures.
-The Group continues to ensure employees are paid fairly for the work they do, and the pay is periodically compared against the external market to ensure that they are competitive.
+The Group continues to ensure employees are paid fairly for the work they do, and the pay is periodically compared against the external market to ensure that it is competitive.

 Stakeholders